 Upon receipt of the AO command, a TN3270E server that has agreed to the SYSREQ function should enter what will be loosely termed "suspended mode" for the connection.
 If a server that has not agreed to the SYSREQ function receives an AO command, it should simply ignore it.
 Any attempt by the host application to send data to the client while the connection is "suspended" should be responded to by the server with a negative response, sense code 0x082D, indicating an "LU Busy" condition.
 The server should not transmit anything to the client on behalf of the host application.
-While the connection is "suspended," any data messages (except TN3270E responses) exchanged between the client and server should have the DATA-TYPE flag set to SSCP-LU-DATA.
+While the connection is "suspended," any data messages exchanged between the client and server should have the DATA-TYPE flag set to SSCP-LU-DATA; the data stream will be as defined in [7], specifically the section entitled